adil192/bdwaita/README.md

    sudo dnf install sass
    ```

-2. Install the [User Themes](https://extensions.gnome.org/extension/19/user-theme/) extension if you haven't already.
+2. Install these gnome extensions:
+   - [User Themes](https://extensions.gnome.org/extension/19/user-theme/): used to theme the system (gnome shell).
+   - [Night Theme Switcher](https://extensions.gnome.org/extension/2236/night-theme-switcher/): used to switch between light and dark variants of this theme.

 3. Run `make install` to build and install the theme.